 The use of apps is becoming more and more prevalent in the world of business.
 And for good reason.
 Employees who work for mobile-focused companies are more productive, creative, satisfied and loyal than those who don’t1.

 According to data published by the Federal Motor Carrier Safety Administration (FMCSA), there were approximately 450,000 police-reported crashes involving large trucks in 2017.
 Of these crashes, 4,237 were fatal and 344,000 resulted in injuries1.
 The impact of fatalities and injuries related to crashes can be overwhelming.
 Not only does it decrease the safety of your fleet but it can also have an impact on efficiency and costs.
+Truck safety technology exists that helps improve such behavior and gives fleet managers more control over their fleets.

 If you own and manage multiple third-party systems, you risk losing control of valuable data.
 It’s likely that you have employees that manually input data into each of these systems but this way of doing can be extremely time-consuming and not very efficient.